natthasath/template-python-fastapi-authen/README.md

-# 🎉 Demo Python FastAPI Authen
+# 🎉 Template Python FastAPI Authen

 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 It has a simple and easy to use API, is lightweight, and includes features like asynchronous support, dependency injection, and more.